 8. You might feel the urge to use more supplements

 Zinc is the main one here, as vegetarians typically do an okay job of getting as much iron and B minerals as carnivores do.
+That being said, it is often easier for vegetarians to become deficient in B vitamins, vitamin B12 especially.
+If you want to make sure you're supplementing your new vegetarian diet, check out Nested Naturals B-Complex and Vitamin B12.
 While it’s not a supplement, it’s also important to make sure you’re eating enough protein as a vegetarian.
 If you’re not, you may want to supplement yourself by trading out one of your “normal” meals for a protein shake.